zoren/swift-compiler-crashes/README.md

 Running tests against: swift-600.0.54.13 (Swift 1.1)
 Using Xcode found at path: /Applications/Xcode.app/Contents/Developer/
 Usage: ./test.sh [-v] [-c<columns>] [-l] [file ...]
+Adding a new test case?
+The crash id to use for the next test case is 243.

 == Currently known crashes ==